ryanm2000/text-overflow-scroll.js/README.md

  > speed: 'medium',            // Speed in which you want the animation to run
  > hoverElement: 'self',       // Element to hook the hover event to
  > easing: 'ease-out',         // Easing function to use
- > clipTechnique: 'ellipsis'   // Technique to clip the end of the text